 Choose the right breed of dog for you

-Border Collie: This breed is intelligent, energetic, and obedient.
+- Border Collie: This breed is intelligent, energetic, and obedient.
 They don’t need constant attention from their owners.
 They’ll also love to play games or go on walks or runs.
+However, they will need exercise so you may need a dog walker or a dog sitter to care for them if you are out for long periods.

 Consider doggy daycare or dog sitting